kyleboas/tacticsjournal.com/_posts/2024/02/2024-02-22-is-arsenal-intentionally-attempting-to-win-set-pieces.md

 image: "https://i.imgur.com/M0rmed9.jpeg"
 ---

 Arsenal have a very simple game plan: Win the ball, control possession in the middle third, win a corner or free-kick.
 Repeat.
-They only generated 0.13xG from open play against Porto, and I'm beginning to suspect that is intentional.
+Zero shots on target with only 0.13xG from open play against Porto.
+I'm beginning to suspect that lack of open play threat is intentional.

 <!---more--->